Sandalj Hranić: Assassination of Pavle and most powerful nobleman

 He took part in a conspiracy to kill Pavle Radinović in 1415, and the assassination must have been hatched in the background of the stanak, held in Sutjeska in August 1415 and attended by all the major noblemen except for Hrvoje Vukčić.

 At the end of the month, in the morning of August 24, 1415, King Ostoja and his son left Sutjeska on a horseback.
 With them on their departure were Knez Pavle and his son Petar, Duke Sandalj Hranić, Duke Pavle Klešić, Duke Vukmir of Zlatonosović's, Župan Dragiša of Dinjčić's and Sandalj's brother, Knez Vuk Hranić.
 They departed together in the procession that moved from the royal court in Sutjeska towards Bobovac Fortress along the Bukovica river.

 During a walk, at the location called Parena Poljana, somewhere in the canyon of Bukovica between the royal court and the city-fortress Bobovac, a brawl erupted and Sandalj drew his sword which was a cue to King Ostoja, who jumped on Pavle's son Petar and bound him, and Vukmir Zlatonosović, who immediately attacked Pavle who tried to escape but was caught by Sandalj's men, led by his brother, Vuk Hranić, and decapitated on site.
 Pavle succeeded in wounding Vukmir above the right shoulder but caught by a surprise and outnumbered he was unable to defend himself more effectively.
 It seems as if Pavle walked into a Sandalj's trap oblivious of his alleged misdeeds.

 Four men died that day and several people from Pavle's entourage were captured along with his son Petar.
 Vuk Hranić tied up Pavle's protovestijar, Brailo Tezalović, while a merchant from Prača, Pribislav Muržić, was captured by other Sandalj's men.
 Of Pavle's retainers only krstjanin Vlatko Tumurlić escaped by seeking shelter in a Franciscan home, and later took Pavle's corpse to his estate in Vrhbosna, where he was buried at the location called Pavlovac near present day Kasindo, few kilometers south of Sarajevo.
 Petar was at first brought to Bobovac, and was supposed to be blinded, but for some reason this did not happen.
 Pavle's lands were promptly divided between the conspirators, but Petar and his brother Knez Radosav Pavlović will successfully repel all attempts of takeover from happening.

-Duke Sandalj justified the murder to an astonished witness, a Ragusan diplomat Ivan Gundulić who had written account of this whole affair, by accusing Pavle of bringing much misfortune to the Bosnian kingdom, saying:
+Duke Sandalj justified the murder to an astonished witness, a Ragusan ambasador Ivan Đivo Gundulić, who had written account of this whole affair, by accusing Pavle of bringing much misfortune to the Bosnian kingdom, saying:

 "Did you expect to see this?
 This is how we, by the grace of God, do justice just like your lordship in Dubrovnik, because in Dubrovnik the punishment for treason is beheading, so I do the same with other faithful Bosnians."